What’s the difference between being a member and being a sharer?

 - participation in farm Spring and Fall festivals

-- the opportunity to purchase CSA shares (summer and winter, if/when available).
+- the opportunity to purchase CSA shares (summer and, when available, winter).

 - the opportunity to apply for a seasonal Work-for-Share position.